 6.5.1.
 Verification procedure

-A verification of the reported virtual distance/energy throughput counter is only required if the manufacturer is requesting to apply the [equivalent virtual distance/energy throughput option].
-In order to verify the virtual distance/energy throughput read from the vehicle, a test shall be performed with adequate and representative use of the vehicle in V2X or non-traction purposes and PTO, if applicable, to verify whether the increase in virtual distance reported is accurate.
-The total discharge energy during this use, or alternatively the total discharge energy of the vehicle (defined as the sum of the discharge energy while driving and while using the V2X, non-traction purpose and PTO) and the total propulsion energy, shall be measured in order to calculate the measured virtual distance.
-The verification procedure use case (including the minimum amount of discharged energy corresponding to at least 50 km virtual distance) shall be agreed and approved by the responsible authority.
+A verification of the reported virtual distance is only required if the manufacturer is requesting to apply the equivalent virtual distance/.
+In order to verify the virtual distance read from the vehicle, a test shall be performed with adequate and representative use of the vehicle in V2X, PTO or non-traction purpose applications, if applicable, to verify whether the increase in virtual distance reported is accurate.
+The total discharge energy of the vehicle, defined as the sum of the propulsion energy, of the auxiliary system energy necessary for basic vehicle operation and of the discharge energy while using the V2X, PTO or non-traction purpose applications) and the total propulsion energy shall be measured in order to calculate the measured virtual distance.

+In the case in which the total propulsion energy does not include the accessory loads, as per the definition 3.15, some typical default values can be added to the propulsion energy, following the recommendations in the Table A5/1 of Annex 5 of this GTR or the regional regulations, with the agreement of the responsible authority.
+In the case in which the vehicle configuration includes a transmission mounted PTO, on request by the manufacturer and in agreement with the responsible authority, it is allowed as an option to subtract the transmission PTO energy from the total propulsion energy.
+In such cases, appropriate measurement equipment to determine either mechanical, electrical, hydraulic or pneumatic PTO power shall be installed in the vehicle.

+The verification procedure use case shall be agreed and approved by the responsible authority.
+The verification procedure use case shall consist of a minimum amount of discharged energy corresponding by V2X, PTO or non-traction purpose applications to at least 50 km virtual distance.
 If 50 km virtual distance cannot be reached with a fully charged battery, virtual distance required for verification shall be set to a value recommended by the manufacturer.

 The following steps shall be performed to determine the necessary verification results.
-Table 2a refers to virtual distance verification, whilst Table 2b refers to Energy-throughput counter verification.
+Table 2 refers to virtual distance verification.

-Table 2a
+Table 2